tommybear/ImGuiSharp/ARCHITECTURE.md

     slider body.
   - Keyboard: default step is `(max-min)/100`; `Shift` multiplies by 10, `Ctrl` divides by 10.
 An optional explicit step overrides the base step.
+- DragFloat / DragInt
+  - Convert horizontal mouse deltas into accumulated increments with optional min/max clamping.
+Shift multiplies and Ctrl divides the step, mirroring Dear ImGui.
+Integers use an accumulator so partial movement is preserved.
+  - Drawn as framed numeric boxes with nav highlight/border behaviour shared via `ButtonBehavior`.
 - InputText
   - Activation copies the bound string into an editing state tracking cursor, selection, and scroll.
 Supports `AutoSelectAll`, `EnterReturnsTrue`,